rebl0x3r/aut0_mak3r/README.md

   If you wipe a computer, you might be annoyed to install tools manually, aut0 mak3r is the tool, which is fixing this problem for you.
 Aut0 mak3r brings some modules like the ```full_config``` which is installing and configuring a lot of stuff.
 The maker was the first name, i decided to leave the logo.
-If you have any errors, go here: [Bug Report]
+If you have any errors, go here: [Bug Report] Aswell i added some tools for termux, if you have any tool wish, dm me then i can add it.

 # Changelog